dlt-interoperability/commitment-agent/readme.md

   blocks (with signature).
 Currently, it is triggering publication on every block.
 - Function to get state based on key and block height from the peer.
-- **Figure out how the RSA accumulator can be initialised deterministically so it will be the same across all agents.**

 Ethereum Client